 Difficulties in keeping

-Red bellied piranha diet in captivity is rather simple, since the fish isn’t demanding as for the feed, so it’s quite easy to keep the fish in a tank.
-However, we can’t recommend this fish for not experienced aquarists.
-The fish is large, predatory and you should be cautious even when maintaining the tank.
-There were some cases, when piranhas attacked and injured their owners.
-For example, when transporting the fish into other tank or etc.
+However, I can’t recommend this fish for not experienced aquarists.
+The red bellied piranha is large, predatory, and you should be cautious even when maintaining the tank.
+There were some cases when piranhas attacked and injured their owners.
+For example, when transporting the fish into another tank, etc.

 Keeping in a tank